yaph/av-tools/README.md

 Command line programs for processing audio and video created while working on https://ukealong.com/.

+## Find Videos and Show Sizes

+Find video files with and list their file sizes and the total size of all videos.

+    find . -name "*.mp*" -print0 | du -shc --files0-from=-

 ## Fit Video

 Fit a vertical video that is smaller than 1080x1920px on these dimensions: